mstilkerich/rcmcarddav/doc/devdoc/IMPP.md

 - Apple's addressbook products use the `X-SERVICE-TYPE` parameter to indicate the type, preferred over the URI.
 TYPE and X-ABLabel are used to store the communication purpose, but _not_ the type of instant messaging service.
-The scheme part is not always useable.
+The scheme part is not always usable.
 For example, for `ICQ` the scheme `aim` is used which exists as a service of its own.
 For other supported messaging services, a non standard `x-apple` scheme is used.
 Summarized, the instant messaging service should preferably taken from the `X-SERVICE-TYPE` parameter from VCards create by Apple products. iOS allows specification of custom messaging services, which will also end up in the `X-SERVICE-TYPE` paraameter.
 The Apple